Connect with others who understand.

 Do you remember being a preteen and spotting those first body hairs?
-Some of us felt embarrassed, while others felt proud of being one step closer to the adult world.
+Some of us felt embarrassed, while others were proud of being one step closer to the adult world.

 However, for some children with congenital adrenal hyperplasia (CAH), body hair may appear long before they even learn about puberty, or they may have hair that grows in excess, causing significant distress that can negatively affect their mental health.

-Learn more about why some children with CAH get excess body hair, the ways you can help your little one cope, and strategies for safely managing excess body hair in kids.
+Learn more about why some children with CAH get excess body hair, ways you can help your child cope, and strategies for safely managing excess body hair in kids.

 CAH and Excess Body Hair: What’s the Connection?

-Symptoms of CAH may vary widely, meaning not everybody with it will have excess body hair before puberty.
+Symptoms of CAH can look very different from person to person.
+Not every child will show early signs of puberty, such as pubic or underarm hair, before the usual age.
 However, in some cases of CAH, a significant imbalance of hormones may lead to unusual hair growth.

 This happens because the adrenal glands produce multiple hormones, including androgens.
-Though they are commonly known as the “male” hormones, all people, regardless of gender or biological sex, make this hormone.
-They are needed for normal development and growth.
-Typically, the amount a person has of this hormone varies by age, as well as biological sex.
+Though androgens are commonly known as “male” hormones, everyone’s bodies make this hormone.
+Androgens are needed for normal development and growth.
+Typically, the amount varies by age and biological sex.

-In some children with CAH, there may be too much androgen, causing early puberty, acne, or premature growth of pubic, facial, and armpit hair.
+Some children with CAH may have too much androgen, causing early puberty, acne, or premature growth of pubic, facial, and armpit hair.
 Early puberty can be extremely stressful.
-Adolescents who experience early puberty — particularly girls — are more likely to experience depression and behavioral problems, according to a research review in Frontiers in Pediatric.
+Adolescents who experience early puberty — particularly girls — are more likely to experience depression and behavioral problems, according to a research review in Frontiers in Pediatrics.

 Ways To Manage Excess Body Hair

-A scientific review published in February 2024 in Pediatric Dermatology has shown that all hair-removal methods appear to be safe in children as long as they are done properly.
-Let’s take a closer look at each of them.
+A scientific review published in February 2024 in Pediatric Dermatology shows that all hair-removal methods appear to be safe in children as long as they’re done properly.
+Let’s take a closer look at some of these options.

-Epilation” is the term used to describe methods that forcibly remove the hair with its root, leading to a more long-lasting effect than shaving.
-These methods include plucking, threading, waxing, and sugaring (which involves applying a paste of sugar, lemon, and water to remove unwanted hair).
+Epilation” describes methods that forcibly remove the hair with its root, leading to a more long-lasting effect than shaving.
+These methods include plucking, threading, waxing, and sugaring (applying a paste of sugar, lemon, and water to remove unwanted hair).

 Plucking and threading may be more suitable for areas that require more precision, such as eyebrows, whereas waxing and sugaring are more convenient for larger body areas such as legs.